IanMCarr/FilteringExomeVariants/Readme.md

 ### Getting the data

 The chrng-*.txt files in the data folder contain data for two affected siblings (chrng-9 and chrng-10) and their parents and unaffected sibling.
-Download each file by going to the [data folder](data/) and then selecting each file in turn and pressing the download icon in the top right of the webpage (Figure 1)
+Download each file by going to the [data folder](data/) and then selecting each file in turn and pressing the download icon in the top right of the webpage (red box, Figure 1)

 <hr />